Paley-Wiener theorems for a p-adic spherical variety: Eigenspace decomposition of Eisenstein integrals

-The weak tangent space descends to the orbifold $SC_G$, i.e.\ it makes sense for any point of $SC_G$; in fact, if by tangent space $T_x$ of a point $x$ on an orbifold we mean the quotient of the tangent space of a preimage on the covering manifold by the finite stabilizer, there is a well defined map: at every $x\in SC_G$.
+Any two points in $SP_G$ in the preimage of a point in $SC_G$ have the same weak tangent space, thus this notion descends to the orbifold $SC_G$.
+Moreover, if by ``tangent space'' $T_x$ of a point $x$ on an orbifold we mean the quotient of the tangent space of a preimage on the covering manifold by the finite stabilizer, there is a well defined map: at every $x\in SC_G$.

 Now, consider a set $\mathcal I$ of finite-length representations of $G$.
 Let $\mathcal I'$ be the set of isomorphism classes of irreducible subquotients of elements of $\mathcal I'$, and let $SC_G(\mathcal I)\subset SC_G$ denote the set of supercuspidal supports of elements of $\mathcal I'$.
 Then at every point $x\in SC_G(\mathcal I)$ we have a well-defined subset: